iamsalmandev/gif-search-app/README.md

-# Front-end-challeng
+# Front-end-challeng (GIF Search App)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Functionalities
-done
+>Done
 implemented the search fucnctionality.
-Added placeholder for Gifs, and load more onscroll to bottom. not done user favorites
+Added placeholder for Gifs, and load more onscroll to bottom.
+Debouced Api calls.
-( can solve it by storing local storage )
+>Not done
+User favorites and details page for particular GIF (can do it!)

 ## Available Scripts